Jack Horner (paleontologist): Biography

 Horner was born and raised near Shelby, Montana.
-He was eight years old when he found his first dinosaur bone.
+He was 8 years old when he found his first dinosaur bone.
 He attended the University of Montana for seven years, majoring in geology and zoology.
 He also spent two years in the U.S. Marine Corps, serving in Vietnam during the Vietnam War in a reconnaissance unit.
 Horner did not complete his bachelor's degree due to severe dyslexia.
 However, he did complete a senior thesis on the fauna of the Bear Gulch Limestone, one of the most famous Mississippian lagerstätten (exceptionally preserved fossil sites) in the world, located in Montana.
 The University of Montana awarded him an Honorary Doctorate of Science in 1986.
-Also in 1986 he was awarded the prestigious MacArthur Fellowship.
+Also in 1986, he was awarded the prestigious MacArthur Fellowship.
 In 1993, he received the Golden Plate Award of the American Academy of Achievement.

 In Montana during the mid-1970s, Horner and his research partner Bob Makela discovered a colonial nesting site of a new dinosaur genus which they named Maiasaura, or "Good Mother Lizard".
 The dinosaur bones, originating from a juvenile, were first discovered by Marion Brandvold.
 Horner then studied the bones, and at first, there was a refusal to return the bones to Brandvold.
 It contained the first dinosaur eggs in the Western hemisphere, the first dinosaur embryos, and settled questions of whether some dinosaurs were sociable, built nests and cared for their young.
 The discovery established Horner's career.
 He has named several other species of dinosaur (including Orodromeus makelai, in memory of his late friend Bob Makela) and has had three named after himself: Achelousaurus horneri, Anasazisaurus horneri, and Daspletosaurus horneri.

 Within the paleontological community, Horner is best known for his work on dinosaur growth research.
 He has published numerous articles in collaboration with Berkeley paleontologist Kevin Padian, and French dinosaur histologist Armand de Ricqlès, on the growth of dinosaurs using growth series.
 This usually involves leg bones in graduated sizes from different individuals ranging in age from embryos to adults.
 Horner also revitalized the contested theory that Tyrannosaurus rex was an obligate scavenger, rather than a predatory killer.
 While this theory has been widely discussed by the popular press, it has never been a major research focus for Horner.
-He claimed that he never published the scavenger hypothesis in the peer reviewed scientific literature, stating that it was mainly a tool for him to teach a popular audience, particularly children, of the dangers of making assumptions in science (such as assuming T. rex was a hunter) without using evidence.
+He claimed that he never published the scavenger hypothesis in the peer-reviewed scientific literature, stating that it was mainly a tool for him to teach a popular audience, particularly children, of the dangers of making assumptions in science (such as assuming T. rex was a hunter) without using evidence.
 In 2000, teams led by Horner discovered five specimens of T. rex and three more the following summer, including one larger than the specimen nicknamed "Sue".
-The new fossil was 10–13 tons in weight and 10% larger than other specimens.
+The new fossil was 10% larger than other specimens and estimated to weigh 10–13 tons in life.
 The Museum of the Rockies, as the result of continuing fieldwork, now exhibits the largest Tyrannosaurus rex collection in the world.
 Currently, Horner is working on the developmental biology of dinosaurs.